islami00/chocolate-front-end/README.md

 Open the vscode workspace file [here](./chocolateapp.code-workspace). `chocolateapp.code-workspace`, as it groups the main folders in this workspace.
 Folders of focus are:

    * [`functions`](./functions/) : This is a nodejs server that handles pinning cids to pinata.
-Can be run locally with `npm run test` from the folder
-   * [`auth-server`](./polkadot-apac-hackathon/auth-server/): This server handles authentication and can be run locally with `npm run start-dev`
+   * [`auth-server`](./polkadot-apac-hackathon/auth-server/): This server handles authentication.

-Both have `.env.sample` files which will need to be filled with the respective environment variables and copied to a `.env` file in the folder.
+Both servers can be run locally with `npm run start-dev`, and have `.env.sample` files which will need to be filled with the respective environment variables and copied to a `.env` file in the folder.

 > The `functions` folder requires pinata env variables to connect to ipfs, while the `auth-server` uses mongo so a db url would be needed to connect to the database